 In fact, the golden bell still exists today in many fruit machines.
 But it was Fey’s next machine, the Operator Bell, which incorporated fruit symbols.

-With the machines’ bright appearance, cartoonish graphics and prize giveaways, fruit machines were able to find their way into convenience stores in America – as they were able to dispense gum, the line between gambling and vending machine became completely blurred.
+With the machines’ bright appearance, cartoonish graphics and prize giveaways, fruit machines were able to find their way into convenience stores in America – as they were able to dispense gum, the line between gambling and the vending machine became completely blurred.

 Soon, other developers were getting in on the act, and the model got improved and rejigged.
 With new technology, the payouts also got bigger and bigger.